-Benefits and problems of registering a company in Ukraine
+Benefits and problems of registering a company in Ukraine in 2023

 Press the link headings below to read detailed, relevant, up to date information.

 - It is possible to register a company in Ukraine with only i) one individual shareholder or two corporate shareholders and ii) a minimum share capital of €1.
 The whole incorporation process is straightforward and can be completed within three weeks.
 There is no requirement for our Clients to visit Ukraine: registration and bank account can be arranged with Power of Attorney;

 - Our Clients registering a business in Ukraine will benefit from an abundant supply of qualified staff at low costs.
 Average salaries are only recorded at €160 in 2014 and barely reach €250 in the country’s capital city of Kiev;

 - The federal Ukraine government encourages foreign investment and has recently eased restrictions on business startup.
 They have recently simplified tax compliance through the introduction of an electronic filing system and are continually improving this service;